All posts tagged “Walks / Interventions

 SASKIA SASSEN, 2015

-PORANNY SPACER is an augmented reality audiowalk that presents past, present and the future of Pole Mokotowskie park in frames of the artistic creation that focus on oral history.
+PORANNY SPACER is an augmented reality audio walk that presents the past, present and the future of Pole Mokotowskie park in frames of the artistic creation that focus on oral history.
 The work on it started in 2014 in Warsaw.
-Director Eleonora Herder and Dramaturg Szymon Wroblewski found short story by Ryszard Kapuściński – a famous polish journalist that wrote reportages about his travels around the world.
-He also wrote short one that was telling about Pole Mokotowskie – the park that he was crossing each morning to meditate and get together his thoughts before writing.
-His morning routine became for him source of inspiration to write few pages about history of this area.
+Director Eleonora Herder and dramaturg Szymon Wroblewski found short story by Ryszard Kapuściński – a famous Polish journalist who wrote reports about his travels around the world.
+He also wrote a short one that was telling about Pole Mokotowskie – the park that he was crossing every morning to meditate and get together his thoughts before writing.
+His morning routine became for him a source of inspiration to write a few pages about the history of this area.

 The audiowalk PORRANY SPACER doesn`t actually stage those pages but uses them as starting point for the project.
-Kapuściński lived many decades in the direct neighbourhood of this park so he was observing changes that were happening in and around it.
+Kapuściński lived many decades in the direct neighborhood of this park so he was observing changes that were happening in and around it.
 He was witnessing how new layers of history were covering this park year after year.
 He had access to different spaces that still co-exist in this place.
-His text is describing the long process of construction of the National Library.
-He describes small gardens with houses that were standing there and the house that he lived in with his family in 50’s.
-He also mentions SKRA – the stadium that was used while athletic competitions that was build here in 50’s.
+His text describes the long process of construction of the National Library.
+He describes small gardens with houses that were standing there and the house that he lived in with his family in 50's.
+He also mentions SKRA – the stadium that was used during athletic competitions that was built here in 50's.
 All of those stories and many more echo in the short reportage and in our MORNING WALK audiowalk.

 The form of audiowalk was chosen to show those layers of time that were covering this area.
 The form of audiowalk is a walk that uses audio tracks to build engaging experience and build context for users that is created between stories presented as audio tracks, photos that are given and reality of the place.
 This gives opportunity to build individual space of meaning and experience the project.